muhammadarsal/react-native-scalesheet/readme.md

  - Does this support nested styles and arrays, such as `transform`?
 	 - Yes, this properly goes through your style object and recursively styles all items, using the lesser common style values such as `transform` and `shadowOffset` work just fine.

+ - Does this support applications that switch orientation?
+(Switch between Portrait and Landsacpe)
+     - Currently we do not support re-scaling when orientation switches, we would welcome a PR.
+For now we recommend locking your application to either Portrait or Landscape mode. **Note**: Most applications only use portrait, so that was my focus.